NanjunChen37/TP_LMMSG/readme.md

     ```

 2) Download database:
-    User can download the nrdb90.tar.gz file from our [huggingface repo](https://huggingface.co/HongHongStand/TP_LMMSG/tree/main) and decompress.
+    Users can download the nrdb90.tar.gz file from our [huggingface repo](https://huggingface.co/HongHongStand/TP_LMMSG/tree/main) and decompress it.

 ### 3. hhblits in our framework is not necessary, while user can still include the tool: